Show 30

 Included in the course: 14 hours of teaching | the materials needed for the course | the firings | 2 breakfasts | a gift box (with samples of the materials used during the course) Teacher: Giovanni Cimatti Language: Italian Download the programme in pdf format To confirm your purchase, you must pay the deposit or the full amount by following the procedure below.

-The 27-hour workshop lasts from 9.00 to 17.00 on Friday, Saturday and Sunday and from 9.00 to 16.00 on Monday.
+The 20-hour workshop lasts from 9.00 to 17.00 on Monday and Tuesday and from 9.00 to 16.00 on Wednesday.

-Included in the Workshop cost: 27 hours of teaching | all the necessary materials | firings | nr.
-4 brunch lunch | screen-printing frame
+Included in the Workshop cost: 20 hours of teaching | all the necessary materials | firings | nr.
+3 breakfasts Teacher: José Maria Mariscal Interpreter and assistant: Included Languages: English, Italian

 To confirm your inscription you have to make a bank transfer of a deposit or the total amount.